zhoukang12321/HSG_VN/README.md

 [//]: # (![parse_analysis]&#40;assert/parse_analysis.png | width=100&#41;)
 [<img src="./howto/figure/tapa_v4.png" width="750" />](./howto/figure/tapa_v4.png)

+## HSG generation
+We extract HSG by random walking in the scenes, which is our previous work.
 ## Fine-tuning
 We fine-tune the LLaMA-7B model on `alpaca_15k_instruction.json` according to the script provided by [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama).